-Accreditation is a non-governmental peer-review process for educational institutions and programs.
-Working industry professionals evaluate a program against an established set of standards from a shared perspective.
-Programs voluntarily submit a request for peer evaluation to gain the seal of approval of accreditation.
+After a program voluntarily submits a request for peer evaluation, working industry professionals will evaluate the program against an established set of standards from a shared perspective.
+Upon successful completion of the evaluation, the program will gain the seal of approval of accreditation.

-Gaining accreditation not only benefits the accredited program, but also its students and the industry as a whole.
+Accreditation not only benefits the accredited program, but also its students and the industry as a whole.
 Accreditation strengthens admissions recruitment efforts and enrollment growth.
-Prospective students can be confident in the quality of the accredited program they choose, and the industry gains a well-prepared and qualified workforce.
+Prospective students can be confident in the quality of the accredited program they choose.
+Most importantly, the industry gains a well-prepared and highly qualified workforce.

-Even more importantly, accreditation truly matters because even a minimum standard of education and practical experience for practitioners will help keep athletes safe.
-For example, standardization could eliminate the increasing prevalence of exertional rhabdomyolysis that has been reported during strength and conditioning sessions in college football..
-The following excerpt is from The NCAA's Interassociation Recommendations: Preventing Catastrophic Injury and Death in Collegiate Athletes:
+Accreditation truly matters because a standard of excellence in education and practical experience for practitioners can help keep athletes safe.
+For example, standardization could eliminate the increasing prevalence of exertional rhabdomyolysis that has been reported during strength and conditioning sessions in college football.
+The following excerpt is from the NCAA's Interassociation Recommendations: Preventing Catastrophic Injury and Death in Collegiate Athletes:

 The NCAA has been taking active steps to minimize the number of both traumatic and nontraumatic catastrophic injuries in collegiate athletics.
 By 2016, every NCAA division required that strength and conditioning professionals be certified by a strength and conditioning program that is either fully accredited or nationally recognized.